ksdfg/neko-chan-telebot/README.md

 # neko-chan-telebot
-Updated version of https://github.com/skittles9823/SkittBot to work with latest version of
+Updated version of https://github.com/skittles9823/SkittBot to work with latest version of python-telegram-bot